winterbe/jest-teamcity-reporter/README.md

 }
 ```

-Since you only want the reporter to work on your Teamcity server and not locally, pass the following option when running Jest from Teamcity:

-`jest --teamcity`

-E.g. you can add those scripts to your projects `package.json`:
+The reporter is only active when the environment variable `TEAMCITY_VERSION` is present which should be the case for most common Teamcity server installations.
+So on your local machine the reporter should be disabled by default.
+You can test the reporter by temporarily setting the environment variable:

+`export TEAMCITY_VERSION="your_version"`

+Then, just use Jest as usual, e.g. put this in your `package.json`

 ```
 "scripts": {
-    "test": "jest",
+    "test": "jest"
-    "test:teamcity": "jest --teamcity"
 }
 ```

-Then, in Teamcity create a new Command Line Build Step and run the following command:

-`npm run test:teamcity`

-> Use the command `npm test` on your local machine and Teamcity reporting will be skipped.

-As of version 0.3.0 the evironment variable `TEAMCITY_VERSION` can be used as an replacement for the `--teamcity` flag.
-You can skip the flag as long as the environment variable is set.
+Then, simply run `npm test` locally and from Teamcity.

 ### License